CAYdenberg/node-ncbi/README.md

 var doc = require('node-ncbi/createNcbiDataDocument')(data);
 ```

-Data may be JSON or XML.
+Data may be JSON or XML (or a JavaScript object).
 It will stored in the property `doc.record`.

 **Methods**